CAFapi/opensuse-tomcat-image/README.md

 # openSUSE with Java and Tomcat image

-This project consists of 2 separate images which build on the openSUSE Java 8 image [here](https://github.com/CAFapi/opensuse-java8-images) to build a pre-configured Tomcat Docker image.
+This project consists of 2 separate images which build on the openSUSE Java 8 image [here](https://github.com/CAFapi/opensuse-java8-images) to build two pre-configured Tomcat.

 The images within this project are:
 - Opensuse-Tomcat-Jul